How to Help Teenagers Get More Sleep

 Set a good example

 “Parents need to model good sleep habits for their teens,” Dr. Baker says.
-“Staying up all night with your kid to edit his paper or pulling an all-nighter for work yourself isn’t really sending the right message.”
-Parents who make sleep a priority for themselves show their kids that it’s part of living a healthy lifestyle—like eating right and exercising regularly.
+“Staying up all night with your kid to edit their paper or pulling an all-nighter for work yourself isn’t really sending the right message.”
+Parents who make sleep a priority for themselves show their kids that it’s part of living a healthy lifestyle — like eating right and exercising regularly.

 Streamline mornings